stephen476/stephen476/README.md

-👋 Hi, I'm Stephen, a Data Analyst Inspired by Tough Problems.
+👋 Hi, I'm Stephen, a Data Enthusiast Inspired by Tough Problems.

 # 🙋‍♂️ About Me